The ultimate guide to preparing yourself for tax time

 If your tax planning usually consists of last-minute rummaging through receipts and files, it might be time to think ahead.

 Whether you like it or not, mostly everyone must deal with tax time once a year and it can be a huge burden.
-Some deductions require more forward planning, particularly as the EOFY falls on a Saturday this year, 30 June 2018, and you’ll have until 31 October to lodge your return.
+Some deductions require more forward planning, particularly as the EOFY falls on the 30th of June and you’ll have until 31 October to lodge your return.

 Remind and Remind Yourself Again